hashicorp/terraform-provider-vsphere/website/docs/d/network.html.markdown

   be omitted if the search path used in `name` is an absolute path.
 For default datacenters, use the id attribute from an empty `vsphere_datacenter` data source.
+* `distributed_virtual_switch_uuid` - (Optional) For distributed port group type
+   network objects, the ID of the distributed virtual switch the given port group belongs to.
+It is useful to differentiate port groups with same name using the Distributed virtual switch ID.

 [docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider